MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

   - Flow
 ---

-# Customer data access consent and support environment creation
+# Support environments and consent to access customer data

-To successfully investigate and/or troubleshoot issues associated with a support request, Microsoft Support may need to access customer data associated with your tenant and/or environment.
-The troubleshooting could also include the replicating of the environment with or without data for testing purposes.
-A replicated environment ([a support environment](#what-are-support-environments)), is sometimes required to successfully reproduce an issue and/or to evaluate a solution without impact to the production environment.
-Microsoft respects your privacy and puts you in control over the level of consent you allow as part of providing support.
-Allowing customer data access with or without allowing the replication of your environment at support request creation eliminates unnecessary delays incurred during issue resolution.
-The consent is temporary and can be revoked if needed.
-With consent, Microsoft Support is given customer data access and/or environment copy access for troubleshooting purposes and/or resolving the technical issue described in the Microsoft Support case.
+To investigate and troubleshoot issues for which you've requested support, Microsoft may need to access customer data in your tenant or environment.
+We may also need to replicate the environment in your tenant, with or without data, for testing purposes.
+We can reproduce an issue or evaluate a solution in a replicated [support environment](#what-are-support-environments) without affecting your production environment.
+We will never access your customer data or replicate your environment without your consent.
+Microsoft respects your privacy and puts you in control of the level of consent you grant as part of receiving support.

+To eliminate delays in resolving an issue, you can give your consent at the time you request support.
+Your consent is temporary, and you can revoke it at any time.

 ## Consent information